 My friends Nick and Raine (shown above) adored the North Norfolk coast, and we had plans to visit together.
 We spent many hours over dinner discussing where to visit, eat and stay.
 Sadly, Raine died suddenly in September 2019, aged only 58, and our plans never came to fruition.
-I’ve now set up a photo gallery for Norfolk – dedicated to Raine – and recently travelled to Morston, Blakeney and Wells-Next-the-Sea to kickstart my new Norfolk photography project.
-You can view the Norfolk gallery here:
+I’ve now set up a photo gallery for Norfolk – dedicated to Raine – and recently travelled to Morston, Blakeney, Wells-Next-the-Sea, Cromer and Holt to kickstart my new Norfolk photography project.
+You can view the new Norfolk gallery here:

 The National Trust owns Morston Quay (below), and provides a very handy car park.
 Car parking is free for National Trust members.
 Morston Quay is part of Blakeney National Nature Reserve.

 A very short walk from Morston Quay is the highly-regarded Anchor Inn in Morston.
 This has been owned by the same, local family since 1839.
 We took advantage of the delicious lobster on the ‘Specials’ board (below).

 For those who enjoy walking, there’s a really convenient, and beautiful, path between Morston and nearby Blakeney.